L3MON4D3/LuaSnip/DOC.md

 dynamic/functionNodes, where the snippet can be accessed through the immediate parent (`parent.snippet`), which is passed to the function.

+## Api:

+- `invalidate()`: call this method to effectively remove the snippet.
+The snippet will no longer be able to expand via `expand` or `expand_auto`.
+It will also be hidden from lists (at least if the plugin creating the list respects the `hidden`-key), but it might be necessary to call `ls.refresh_notify(ft)` after invalidating snippets.

 # TEXTNODE